kanisterio/kanister/examples/mongodb-atlas/README.md

 ### Delete the Artifacts

-The artifacts created by the backup action can be cleaned up using following command.
+The artifacts created by the backup action can be cleaned up using the following command.

 ```bash
 $ kanctl --namespace kanister create actionset --action delete --from backup-tfjps